 When you connect to one of the countries, you will see the green triangle appear on the map as you see below.

 Of course, you can find the different available options in the upper left-hand corner by clicking on the 3 horizontal bars.
 There isn’t much to configure.
 Simply select a server location and connect to ProtonVPN.

 Because ProtonVPN has both a free and paid service, we decided to test both.
 Additionally, we also decided to test the speed of Secure Core connections.
 Checking connections to their plus servers shows a small loss to our connection speed.
 We expected this given their high level of encryption.

-The speed test shows that the encrypted connection lowers our base ISP download speed from 37.01 Mb/s to 32.15 Mb/s.
-This is a drop of about 13% to a server in Chicago, IL.
-Overall, our tests to other servers varied between 8% and 15%.
+As you can see, there is only a small drop between the initial speed and the speed with the VPN enabled.
+This is a drop of about 19% to a server in Chicago, IL.
+Overall, our tests to other servers varied between 20% and 25%.
 We feel that this is a small price to pay thanks to the high level of security provided by using the ProtonVPN service.
 Despite the speed loss, our connection speed is still fast enough for any online application we might have including bypassing geo-restrictions and watching our favorite TV shows online.